Copenhagen, Denmark | DTU M.Sc. Autonomous Systems

 Contact

-Open to robotics software, sensing systems, simulation, and applied research work.
+Open to robotics software, controls, mechatronics, simulation, and applied research work.